dask/dask/docs/source/high-level-graphs.rst

     'filter': {'add'}
    }

-While the dataframe points to the output layers on which it depends directly
+While the DataFrame points to the output layers on which it depends directly:

 .. code-block:: python